All Episodes

 Maybe the crowd above has some influence, but it does sound an awful lot like something Rush Limbaugh would say.

-The San Francisco Chronicles said Feinstein echoed the alarm of many governors, including California's Schwarzenegger, that states can ill afford a large expansion of the Medicaid program for the poor to cover some of the uninsured states share Medicaid funding.
+The San Francisco Chronicle said Feinstein echoed the alarm of many governors, including California's Schwarzenegger, that states can ill afford a large expansion of the Medicaid program for the poor to cover some of the uninsured states share Medicaid funding.

 So it's not just Feinstein.